Mini Sausage Quiches

 - 1/3 cup grated Parmesan cheese

-- In a large skillet, brown sausage and onion over medium heat for 4-5 minutes or until meat is no longer pink; drain.
+- In a large skillet, brown sausage and onion over medium heat until meat is no longer pink, 4-5 minutes; drain.
 Stir in chives.

 - Fill each with about 2 teaspoons of sausage mixture.
 In a large bowl, combine the eggs and cheeses.
 Spoon 2 teaspoonfuls over sausage mixture.
 Sprinkle with paprika.

 - Bake at 375° until a knife inserted in the center comes out clean, 20-25 minutes.
 Cool for 5 minutes before removing from pans to wire racks.
 If desired, sprinkle with additional minced chives.
 Serve warm.

 Nutrition Facts1 mini quiche: 66 calories, 5g fat (2g saturated fat), 27mg cholesterol, 116mg sodium, 2g carbohydrate (1g sugars, 0 fiber), 4g protein.

 Aug 20, 2019

 These little quiches are excellent!
 I also put bacon too!

 I have not made these yet.
 Just wondering if they could be frozen, i am going to try this weekend.